Can You Use a Loan for a Down Payment on a House?

 Just because you don’t have 20% to put down on a house doesn’t mean you can’t get a mortgage.
 Gone are the days of needing such a large down payment to be able to buy a house.

 VA loans are one of the greatest benefits offered to our Nations’ Veterans.
-If you qualify for a VA loan then no down payment is required.
-That’s right, Veterans can receive 100% financing on their mortgage through the VA.
+If you qualify for a VA loan, then no down payment is required.
+Veterans can receive 100% financing on their mortgage through the VA.

 Mortgage insurance is required on all mortgages with a down payment of less than 20%.
-However, VA loans do not have a mortgage insurance premium, this can add up to thousands of dollars in savings per year.
-If you think you may qualify go to the VA website to get a certificate of eligibility.
+However, VA loans do not have a mortgage insurance premium; this can add up to thousands of dollars in savings per year.

-The U.S. Department of Agriculture created USDA rural development home loans to help farmers save money on their mortgage and to encourage home ownership in rural areas of the country.
-Not only do USDA loans offer 100% financing for homebuyers, they also have the lowest mortgage insurance rate of any mortgage at just 0.35% of the loan amount.
+The U.S. Department of Agriculture created USDA rural development home loans to help farmers save money on their mortgage and encourage homeownership in rural areas.
+Not only do USDA loans offer 100% financing for homebuyers, but they also have the lowest mortgage insurance rate of any mortgage at just 0.35% of the loan amount.

 203k Renovation Loans

-FHA 203k loans are a type of home improvement loan that allow you to purchase a home in need of repairs plus get extra cash to renovate the home.
-203k loans are a type of FHA loan, they have the same qualifying requirements as FHA loans and the same low 3.5% down payment.
+FHA 203k loans are a type of home improvement loan that allows you to purchase a home in need of repairs plus get extra cash to renovate the home.
+203k loans are a type of FHA loan.
+They have the same qualifying requirements as FHA loans and the same low 3.5% down payment.